hikumar01/docker-rest-seed/README.md

-# Rest Server Seed
+# Rest API
-This project is a simple HTTP server seed built using Boost.Beast and Boost.Asio libraries.
+This project is a simple HTTP program built using Boost.Beast and Boost.Asio libraries.
 It demonstrates handling HTTP requests and responses in a modern C++ environment.

 ## Prerequisites
 - C++17 compatible compiler